jdc4429/openclaw/README.md

 Version 2026.4.23 (Before they started screwing everything up)

+The read tool has been modified in this release to add images, audio, or video to chat.
+Simply add to TOOLS.md and tell AI model to read it to understand the command.
+See example TOOLS-EXAMPLE.md

 This custom build adds comprehensive media support to OpenClaw across multiple channels:

 ### 🌐 WebChat (Complete media suite)